 Antitrust and Consumer Law Annual Report 2013-2014

-The Antitrust and Consumer Law Section has enjoyed another successful year of providing our members and the general public with timely and interesting programs and activities at minimal costs.
+The Antitrust and Consumer Law Section has enjoyed another successful year of providing our members, the Bar and the general public with timely and interesting programs and activities at minimal cost.

-We have continued our efforts to partner with related organizations, including bar organizations (the Bar Association of D.C. and the American Bar Association (ABA)), local educational institutions (George Washington University School of Law) and national consumer groups (the Alliance to Help Owners Maintain Equity “AT HOME” and The D.C.
-Consumer Rights Coalition.)
-Our section is involved in the Bar’s yearly Youth Law Fair, and the section once again made a financial donation to the Bar’s Pro Bono Program.
-We are very proud of our outreach on all fronts and will certainly continue to commit further time and resources to these efforts.
+We have continued our efforts to partner with related organizations, including bar organizations (the Bar Association of the District of Columbia, the D.C.
+Chapter of the Federal Bar Association, the Iranian-American Bar Association, and the American Bar Association), local educational institutions (George Washington University School of Law), as well as regional and national consumer groups (AT HOME – the Alliance to Help Owners Maintain Equity, DCConsumerRightsCoalition.org, and the American Antitrust Institute).
+Our section is involved in the Bar’s yearly Youth Law Fair, and the section once again made a financial donation to the Bar’s pro bono efforts.
+We are very proud of our outreach on all fronts, and plan to continue to commit further time and resources to these efforts.

 Back to Top